As an inclusive school, we ensure all students are able to succeed.

-The SEN notional budget is utilised in a number of ways.
-A proportion of this is used on staffing to support students with SEND.
-Additional resources are purchased through the SEN budget which includes specialised reading material and programmes.
+The SEND budget is used in a number of ways; a large proportion of this is spent on staffing to support students with SEND.
+Additional resources are acquired which may include specialist material and programmes.

-We ensure students with a high level of Funding For Inclusion (FFI) receive additional support in the nurture/foundation learning groups, access to our Learning Support Unit, Speech and Language Therapist input or specialised withdrawals by our SEN team.
+We ensure students with high needs funding, provided by the local authority, receive additional support in the nurture/foundation learning groups, additional intervention support, access to our Learning Support Unit (LSU) or additional input from specialist services, where appropriate.

 Curriculum, Teaching and Learning

 We offer a wide curriculum to allow our students the best opportunity to fulfil their potential.
-We prioritise embedding essential foundation skills with an emphasis on literacy across all subjects.
+We work on embedding essential foundation skills with an emphasis on literacy in all subjects.

 The Academy is proud to offer an extensive package of training for all staff.
 All classroom based staff take part in training during INSET days and are encouraged to attend twilight ‘Join the DOTTs’ (Developing Outstanding Teaching Teams) training sessions.
 Staff are also encouraged to participate in various other training opportunities to develop their expertise.
 Newly Qualified Teachers also have their own weekly training sessions.

 Partnership with Other Agencies

-The Academy works collaboratively with the chain of Co-operative Academies to share good practice and expertise.
+The Academy works collaboratively with the chain of Co-operative Academies to share best practice and expertise.
 We also work closely with a number of local authority external agencies to ensure our students’ needs are met:

-If you think your child may have Special Education Needs or you require additional information please contact our SENCo, Kamran Ayub on 0113 380 7958 to arrange a meeting to discuss your views.
+If your child has Special Educational Needs or you require additional information please contact our Director of Inclusion (SEND), Kamran Ayub on 0113 380 7940 to arrange a meeting to discuss your views.